zhanzhan986/lol_analysis/README.md

 ## Introduction

+Faker is a famour player in professional League of Legend matches, and each time Faker uses champion Azir, he carries the game pretty well.
 In this DSC80 project, I analyze a dataset of League of Legends esports matches to explore the performance of various champions, with a focus on Azir in the mid lane.
 The project includes cleaning and exploratory data analysis, assessment of missingness, and hypothesis testing.

 ---